shamayoga/www-shamayoga/everything-yoga/yoga-workshops/index.md

       meditation.
 New partner exercises will also be explored to develop greater flexibility within the classic Hatha poses.
 Cost &pound;15&nbsp;</p>
     Price: £15.00
-  - workshopDate: Sunday 1st  September
-    workshopTime: 1 - 2pm
-    Title: Yoga Teacher Training Taster workshop
-    Venue: 'Power of yoga studio , Greenhill .'
-    Presenter: Steve Avian
-    Description_html: >-
-      <p>Get a feel for the 1 year, world recognised 200-hour Yoga
-      Alliance-certificated course, now in its&rsquo; 12th year.</p><p>Sample a
-      free yoga class</p><p>Meet prospective students and those already booked</p><p>Get an overview of course topics and workshops</p><p>Engage in a question and answer session</p><p>Pick up a calendar and registration form</p><p>Take the opportunity to register for the course on the day</p>
-    Price: Free Event
 ---